-The Working Group generally proceeds with negotiations on one set of conclusions at a time, creating a backlog when consensus cannot be reached.
-In 2012, consultations on Colombia began in earnest only six months after the report was introduced, due to delays in the negotiations over Sudan and South Sudan.
-Agreement was reached very quickly on the Sri Lanka conclusions once consultations actually began, but, by that time, their start had been delayed approximately 11 months, pending the negotiations on Sudan, South Sudan, and Colombia.
-Similarly, the
+In the past, the Working Group proceeded with negotiations on one set of conclusions at a time, creating a backlog when consensus could not be reached.
+For example, in 2012, consultations on Colombia began in earnest only six months after the report was introduced, due to delays in the negotiations over Sudan and South Sudan.
+Agreement was reached very quickly on the